 He stopped, mid sentence, knowing completely what he had been looking for his whole life.
 It wasn’t love or companionship, having or not.
 It wasn’t his sense of being, or knowing, or privacy, or lust.
 It wasn’t feeling welcome, or home, or having fancy things.
 It was what he had always taken for granted while it was slowly being drained away.
 It was plain and simple and absolute; Joy.

 After another long day of disgruntled employees and angry customers, Charlie wanted nothing more than to sink into his very old, acquired couch and dive into some nondescript video streaming.
 Unfortunately, upon arriving in his living room, the couch had somehow vanished.
-Charlie was more confused than worried at his loss.

-A little history on the acquisition of the couch: it had appeared the morning after Charlie moved into his new place, lodged vertically between his bedroom and the living room.
+A little history on the acquisition of the couch: it had appeared the morning after Charlie moved into his place, lodged vertically between his bedroom and the living room.
 After an almost fruitless struggle, he had managed to position it right side up and paralleled to his tv.
-Figuring no one with sinister intentions would bother smuggling a couch into a strangers apartment, Charlie took full advantage of his antique resting place.
+Figuring no one with sinister intentions would bother smuggling a couch into a strangers apartment, Charlie took full advantage of his resting place.

 Charlie eventually found it at the intersection of Main and 1st.
 Once a busy intersection, it was rarely used due to a failed attempt at making it more pedestrian friendly.
 The local municipality decided it was a good idea to extend the cross walk to a cross square, encompassing the entire intersection for a good 5 minutes; it was not.
 Everyone (especially pedestrians) made this point very clear.
 Most avoided it at all cost as a silent protest.

 All that was left after the fire and smoke was 4 identical men, 7 tires, and a couch sized burn mark on the pavement.
-The men, appearing to be inexplicably unscathed, began arguing over who was at fault while Charlie tried to comprehend his loss.
+The men, appearing to be inexplicably unscathed, began arguing over who was at fault while Charlie tried to properly process his loss.
 Figuring the 4 men could witness themselves, and not wanting to get wrapped in another lengthy insurance investigation, he left.

 Mr. Johnson sat at his desk eager for someone to open his squeaky door.
 It had been a rather boring day and the thought of a young intern or, better yet, a valued employee disturbing his taskless day with a meaningless problem was irresistible.